quality-clojure/qualityclj/README.md

 ### Datomic

 For development, we use an in-memory version of [Datomic] instead of more robust options, such as running the transactor with the free storage protocol.
+This in-memory version is already part of Quality Clojure and no installation is required by the developer to set it up.
+How great is that?!

 This means whatever is sent to the database does not persist beyond the repl or program it is launched in.